 The Pennington Family

-In the seventeenth and eighteenth centuries the family married well.
-In 1783 there was a vacancy in the Irish Peerage and the fifth Baronet was created first Baron Muncaster.
+In the seventeenth and eighteenth centuries the family married well and in 1783 when there was a vacancy in the Irish Peerage, the fifth Baronet was created first Baron Muncaster.
 He was a friend of Pitt and long a Member of Parliament.
-He carried out extensive renovations, planting most of the large hardwood trees.
-It was he who started the present library.
+He carried out extensive works at Muncaster, including planting most of the large hardwood trees, and it was he who started the present library.
 He was succeeded by his brother, General Lowther Pennington, who in his youth was a hot head.
-While serving in America he killed a man in a duel called for a "foolish quarrel about humming a tune".
+While serving in America he killed a man in a duel called for a “foolish quarrel about humming a tune”.